nochet/early_experience/ProjectNotes.md

 new_count <- c(1043,645,709)

 ### 2020-04-13
 Andrew recounted eggs on 3 unreasonably outlier images.
 On April 7th he reported these counts (below).
-The original data was copied to a new file called `Early_Experience_Data_rechecked.txt` and saved to `/early_experience/processed`.
+The original data was copied and saved to a new file called `/processed/Early_Experience_Data_rechecked.txt`.
 This data should be used for further analysis.
 (Note, the original raw data remains unaltered in `/early_experience/original`.)
 Slack message from Andrew:

 Ok Enoch I recounted those 3 images.
 I got some more reasonable numbers for all three.
 Originally they were: 9318-2491, 9389-1136, and 9397-1461.
 The new numbers are 9318-1043, 9389-645, and 9397-709.